 The hub (shaft): This spins when the rotor spins and transfers the mechanical energy into rotational energy.

-And the pitch drive system: which turns the blades out of the wind to control the rotor speed and stop the rotor working at too high or too low speeds.
+And the pitch drive system turns the blades out of the wind to control the rotor speed and stop the rotor from working at too high or too low speeds.

-Controller: It is used to start up the machine at wind speeds of about 8-16 miles per hour.
-Also, shut off the machine at about 55 miles per hour which is the maximum allowed speed.
+Controller: We use it to start up the machine at wind speeds of about 8-16 miles per hour.
+Also, shut off the machine at about 55 miles per hour, which is the maximum allowed speed.

 A gearbox: This connects the low-speed shaft to the high-speed shaft and increases the rotational speeds, and it’s costly.
 Thus, engineers explore generators to operates at lower rotational speeds that wouldn’t need gearboxes.

-Generator: it’s directly connected to the shaft and spins to convert the mechanical energy into electricity.
+Generator: It connects to the shaft and spins to convert the mechanical energy into electricity.

 High-speed shaft: This drives the generator.
-Additionally, electronic components used to allow the turbine to monitor changes in wind speed and direction.
+Additionally, we use electronic components to allow the turbine to monitor changes in wind speed and direction.

-It is made of rolled steel tube sections bolted together to provide support for the blades and nacelle.
+Rolled steel tube sections bolted together compose it, as they provide support for the blades and nacelle.

-Having understood wind farms especially the components of the wind turbine, it is essential to reflect on the costs of wind energy.
-There are zero costs needed for fuel.
+Having understood wind farms, especially the wind turbine components, it is essential to reflect on wind energy costs.
+There is no cost for fuel.
 However, there are other costs.

-Capital costs: Involves the wind turbine cost which is more than 70% of the entire cost.
-There is also the installation costs such as construction costs; cables; turbine foundation; connections to the grid, and transportation.
+Capital costs: Involves the wind turbine cost, which is more than 70% of the entire cost.
+There are also installation costs such as construction costs, cables; turbine foundation; connections to the grid, and transportation.
 And the average capital costs in 2016 were about $1590/KW.

-Beside using wind energy in producing electricity, it is used for many other purposes such as:
+Besides using wind energy in producing electricity, people use it for many other purposes such as:

 Wind sports and activities:

-There are many sports and activities that use wind energy like windsurfing, land sailing, kite surfing, and kite-boarding.
+Many sports and activities use wind energy like windsurfing, land sailing, kite surfing, and kiteboarding.

-Civilizations had used the wind energy in transportation in the sailing form; as small and large ships can sail under the wind power.
+Civilizations had used wind energy in transportation in the sailing form, as small and large ships can sail under wind power.

-Windmills use wind energy for food production purposes such as for milling grain, which is used for food like bread.
+Windmills use wind energy for food production purposes, such as for milling grain used for food like bread.